-- 7. Each Juniper Networks SRX Services Gateway appliance is a security system that supports a variety of high-speed interfaces (up to 40 Gbps for firewall and 20 Gbps for IPS) for medium/large networks and network applications.
+- 7. Each Juniper Networks SRX Services Gateway appliance is a security system that supports a variety of high-speed interfaces (up to 20 Gbps for firewall, 20 Gbps for IPS and up to 16 Gbps of IPsec VPN in data center) for medium/large networks and network applications.
 Juniper Networks routers share common Junos firmware, features, and technology for compatibility across platforms. - 8.
-The appliances are physically self-contained, housing the software, firmware and hardware necessary to perform all router functions.
-The hardware has two components: the Services Gateway appliance itself and various PIC/PIMs, which allow the appliances to communicate with the different types of networks that may be required within the environment where the Services Gateway appliances are used. - 9.
-Each instance of the TOE consists of the following major architectural components: - The Routing Engine (RE) runs the Junos firmware and provides Layer 3 routing services and network management for all operations necessary for the configuration and operation of the TOE and controls the flow of information through the TOE, including Network Address Translation (NAT) and all operations necessary for the encryption/decryption of packets for secure communication via the IPSec protocol. - The Packet Forwarding Engine (PFE) provides all operations necessary for transit packet forwarding.
+The appliances are physically self-contained, housing the software, firmware and hardware necessary to perform all routing and inspection functions.
+Each instance of the TOE consists of the following major architectural components: - The Routing Engine (RE) runs the Junos firmware and provides Layer 3 routing services and network management for all operations necessary for the configuration and operation of the TOE and controls the flow of information through the TOE, including Network Address Translation (NAT) and all operations necessary for the encryption/decryption of packets for secure communication via the IPSec protocol. - The Packet Forwarding Engine (PFE) provides all operations necessary for transit packet forwarding. - 9.
+The Routing Engine and Packet Forwarding Engine perform their primary tasks independently, while constantly communicating through a high-speed internal link.
+This arrangement provides streamlined forwarding and routing control and the capability to run Internet-scale networks at high speeds.

-- 10. The Routing Engine and Packet Forwarding Engine perform their primary tasks independently, while constantly communicating through a high-speed internal link.
-This arrangement provides streamlined forwarding and routing control and the capability to run Internet-scale networks at high speeds. - 11.
-The Services Gateway appliances support numerous routing standards for flexibility and scalability as well as IETF IPSec protocols.
+- 10. The Services Gateway appliances support numerous routing standards for flexibility and scalability as well as IETF IPSec protocols.
 These functions can all be managed through the Junos firmware, either from a connected terminal console or via a network connection.
 Network management can be secured using IPsec and SSH protocols.
 All management, whether from a user connecting to a terminal or from the network, requires successful authentication.
-In the evaluated deployment Network management is secured using the SSH protocol, which can be tunnelled over IPsec. - 12.
+In the evaluated deployment Network management is secured using the SSH protocol, which can be tunnelled over IPsec. - 11.
 The TOE supports intrusion detection and prevention functionality, which allows it to detect and react to potential attacks in real time.
 The detection component of the IPS can be based on attack signatures which specify the characteristics of the potentially malicious traffic based on a variety of packet headers payload data attributes.
-Anomaly detection based on deviation of the monitored traffic from expected values is also supported. - 13.
+Anomaly detection based on deviation of the monitored traffic from expected values is also supported. - 12.
 Services Gateway appliances accomplish routing through a process called a Virtual Router (VR).
-A security device divides its routing component into two or more VRs with each VR maintaining its own list of known networks in the form of a routing table, routing logic, and associated security zones. - 14.
-In the evaluated deployment the TOE is managed and configured via Command Line Interface, either via a directly connected console or using SSH connections (over IPsec).
+A security device divides its routing component into two or more VRs with each VR maintaining its own list of known networks in the form of a routing table, routing logic, and associated security zones. - 13.
+In the evaluated deployment the TOE is managed and configured via Command Line Interface, either via a directly connected console or using SSH connections (over IPsec). - 14.
+The install package for SRX4600 is: - 15. junos-srxhe-x86-64-18.1R1.9.tgz